Louisville Bankruptcy Attorney

 In 1988, I accepted a position as Assistant Attorney General in the State Tax Department.
 I practice before the United States Bankruptcy Court and the US Tax Court, holding license #51.

-Since 1991, I have practiced bankruptcy law and foreclosure defense in Louisville, Kentucky, handling over 7,000 Chapter 7 and Chapter 13 cases, as well as over 1,000 foreclosures.
-I am an experienced lawyer helping people file for bankruptcy relief for foreclosures, small businesses, consumers, and tax debt.
+Since 1991, I have practiced bankruptcy law and as foreclosure defense attorney in Louisville, Kentucky, handling over 7,000 Chapter 7 and Chapter 13 cases, as well as over 1,000 foreclosures.
+I am an experienced lawyer helping people file for bankruptcy relief for foreclosures, small businesses, consumer, and tax debt.

 Three Federal Banking studies prove the rich use the code to increase their wealth.